ucb-bar/chipyard/docs/Simulation/FPGA-Accelerated-Simulation.rst

 Then clone Chipyard onto your FireSim manager instance, and setup your Chipyard repository as you would normally.

-Next, initalize FireSim as library in Chipyard by running:
+Next, initalize FireSim as a library in Chipyard by running:

 .. code-block:: shell